spot_img

 First race at Spring Series is a SuperTour race; final three races are national championships

-This is a total of 17 races for the year: three skate sprints, four classic sprints, one interval-start skate, one interval-start classic, five mass start skate distance races, two mass start classic distance races, and one skate team sprint.
+This is a total of 17 races for the year: three skate sprints, four classic sprints, zero interval-start skate races, three interval-start classic races, five mass start skate distance races, one mass start classic distance race, and one skate team sprint.

 Racing at Kincaid in February 2023: Mariel Merlii Pulles of UAF takes the skate sprint victory over Novie McCabe of Utah. (photo: Gavin Kentch)